MathieuRita/mathieurita.github.io/_pages/about.md

 My research interests are at the crossroads of Machine Learning, Multi-agent RL, Language evolution and Cognitive science.

-**My PhD project aims at simulating language emergence in population of neural agents.**
+**My PhD project aims at simulating language emergence in population of neural agents with deep reinforcement learning.**